-Grade Strand Standard Code Benchmark K 2.
-Economics 7.
-Economic Inquiry: Use economic models/reasoning and data analysis to construct an argument and propose a solution related to an economic question.
-Evaluate the impact of your proposed solution on various communities that would be affected.
-K.2.7.1 Use cost-benefit (pro/con) analysis as a group to solve a problem. К 2.
-Economics 9.
-Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth.
-K.2.9.1 Distinguish between individual needs (conditions necessary to survive) and individual wants (conditions desired to be happy).
-K 2.
-Economics 10.
+- 7. Economic Inquiry: Use economic models/reasoning and data analysis to construct an argument and propose a solution related to an economic question.
+Evaluate the impact of the proposed solution on various communities that would be affected. - 8.
+Fundamental Economic Concepts: Analyze how Scarcity and artificial shortages force individuals, organizations, communities and governments to make choices and incur opportunity costs.
+Analyze how their decisions affect economic equity and efficiency. - 9.
+Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth. - 10.
 Micro: Explain and evaluate how resources are used and how goods and services are distributed within different economic systems.
-Analyze how incentives influence the decisions of consumers, producers and government.
-Evaluate the intended and unintended consequences of these decisions from multiple perspectives.
-K.2.10.1 Distinguish between goods (objects that can be seen or touched) and services (actions or activities), and identify goods and services that could satisfy a specific need or want.
+Analyze how incentives influence the decisions of consumers, producers and governments.
+Evaluate the intended and unintended consequences of these decisions from multiple perspectives. - 11.
+Macro: Measure and evaluate the well-being of nations and communities using a variety of indicators.
+Explain the causes of economic ups and downs.
+Evaluate how government actions affect individuals' well-being within an economy. - 12.
+Global/International: Explain why people trade and why nations encourage or limit trade.
+Analyze the costs and benefits of international trade and globalization on communities and the environment.